 How long before I will see the results of my MRI?

-We almost always have an 18 hour turnaround for your report, but no longer than 24 hours.
-Once we receive the report, we will send it to your doctor, so make sure to schedule a follow up appointment with your referring physician!
+We almost always have a 24-hour turnaround for your report, but no longer than 24 hours.
+Once we receive the report, we will send it to your doctor, so make sure to schedule a follow-up appointment with your referring physician!
 If you would like a copy of the report, just ask a receptionist and we can send you one via mail.
 Once the report is final, your doctors office has instant access to the report and your images on our secure portal.

 Do I need to bring my insurance card?